ThreatConnect-Inc/threatconnect-developer-docs/docs/java/java_sdk.rst

 (e.g., file not found) return non-zero exit codes.
 The developer is responsible for catching and handling program errors accordingly.

-At times a program may want to report a partial failure (e.g., batch process where X out of Y updates completed).
-In cases of partial failure, the system administrator can retrieve the log file for that job execution and view more detailed output from the program run.
+At times, a program may want to report a partial failure (e.g., batch process where X out of Y updates completed).
+In cases of partial failure, the System Administrator can retrieve the log file for that job execution and view more detailed output from the program run.

-The contents of message.tc are typically written any time the program exits normally or through an error:
+The contents of **message.tc** are typically written any time the program exits normally or through an error:

 +-------------------+------------------------------------------------------------------+